airbytehq/airbyte/docs/integrations/sources/sftp-bulk.md

 Server stores the public key (and "marks" it as authorized).
 Server will now allow access to anyone who can prove they have the corresponding private key.

-### Step 2: Set up the FTP connector in Airbyte
+### Step 2: Set up the SFTP connector in Airbyte

 1. In the left navigation bar, click **`Sources`**.
 In the top-right corner, click **+new source**.
-2. On the Set up the source page, enter the name for the FTP connector and select **FTP** from the Source type dropdown.
+2. On the Set up the source page, enter the name for the FTP connector and select **SFTP Bulk** from the Source type dropdown.
 3. Enter your `User Name`, `Host Address`, `Port`
 4. Enter authentication details for the FTP server (`Password` and/or `Private Key`)
 5. Choose a `File type`